WyvernIXTL/flicense-rs/README.md

   -y, --yaml               Output as yaml
   -j, --json               Output as json
-  -s, --short              Outputs only a short overview -o, --omit-license-text  Omits outputting license text -l, --license            Outputs license information regarding this software and it's dependencies -h, --help               Print help
+  -s, --short              Outputs only a short overview
+      --stats              Outputs stats regarding how many licenses have been found and for what crates -o, --omit-license-text  Omits outputting license text -l, --license            Outputs license information regarding this software and it's dependencies -h, --help               Print help